o3de/o3de-extras/Gems/ProteusRobot/README.md

 Additionally, the model is equipped with links that are suitable for adding `Camera` and `Imu` sensors.

 The robot publishes Lidar Sensor's output on the`/base_link/pc` ROS 2 topic and can be driven using the `/base_link/cmd_vel` ROS 2 topic.
+An example of its use can be found in [ROS 2 Project Template](https://github.com/o3de/o3de-extras/tree/development/Templates/Ros2FleetRobotTemplate).

 ## Screenshots
 ![](docs/images/front.png)